 “He was lucky today, caught me with a good punch,” said Aldo.
 He added that it was time to move on and wait his turn for a rematch.
 In a more recent interview, He stated he would take a rest and come back better trained to regain what he referred to as, “Mine.”

 Big money ahead for McGregor

-After winning this battle in such a dramatic fashion, Conor McGregor is projected to be a rich man by the end of his UFC.
+Once winning this battle in such a dramatic fashion, Conor McGregor is a rich man by the end of his UFC.
 At least, that’s the forecast of UFC chairman Lorenzo Fertitta, who said Tuesday night that he thought McGregor would be “the first $100 millionaire from the league.”
 Fertitta said that his windfall would come as a result of fight earnings, bonuses and pay-per-view revenue.
 And, that’s not counting endorsement income or entertainment deals.
 On Tuesday, TMZ reported that McGregor was offered a role in Vin Diesel’s “XXX” sequel.